-This chapter contains long proofs of self-evident statements.
-It is OK to skip it, but make sure you know definitions of positive/negative angles and that your intuition agrees with \ref{prop:half-plane}, \ref{thm:pasch}, \ref{thm:signs-of-triug} and \ref{thm:abc}.
+This chapter contains lengthy proofs of intuitively evident statements.
+It is okay to skip it, but make sure you understand the definitions of positive/negative angles and that your intuition agrees with statements \ref{thm:signs-of-triug}, \ref{prop:half-plane}, \ref{cor:half-plane}, \ref{thm:pasch}, and \ref{thm:abc}.